 Pan-genome

 At the time of writing, 2324 publicly available E. coli genomes from GenBank had been analyzed for incorporation into the SuperPhy platform [37].
-E. coli is a ubiquitous, gram-negative bacterial species found in the intestines of healthy mammals, with only a small subset causing disease in humans or animals [38].
+E. coli is a ubiquitous, Gram-negative bacterial species found in the intestines of healthy mammals, with only a small subset causing disease in humans or animals [38].
 The population structure of E. coli was initially described as being broadly distributed among four large and two smaller phylogenetic groups [39, 40].
-Recent studies have found that the species has an open pan-genome, meaning that the addition of new genomes is likely to add additional genes to the pool [41].
+Previous studies have found that the species has an open pan-genome, meaning that the addition of new genomes is likely to add additional genes to the pool [41].
 The pan-genome of E. coli is highly variable, with around 80% of an individual genome comprised of accessory genes and the remainder from the shared core genome [42]; a stable proportion of approximately 4000 genes are present in at least 50% of the genomes [43].

 The pan-genome distribution of these 2324 E. coli genomes as 1000 bp genomic segments is presented in Figure 4.
 As can be seen, the majority (29.7 Mbp) of the 37.44 Mbp pan-genome is present in fewer than 100 genomes, with the core genome size (present in at least 2300 genomes) observed to be 1.86 Mbp.
 Only 5.84 Mbp of the pan-genome was found in greater than 100 genomes, but fewer than 2300 genomes.
 Based on these results, we selected a ‘conserved core’ of 3598 genomic regions, defined as those present in at least 70% of the 2324 genomes.
 The conserved core is used within SuperPhy to identify SNPs that are used in phylogenetic tree building, as well as in the quality filtering of uploaded genomes.

 Additionally, we endeavored to identify genomic regions that were specific to the species E. coli.
 To achieve this we screened the ‘conserved core’ against genomes from a subset of E. coli and other bacterial species, the results of which are presented in Table 2.
 The E. coli genomes contained more of the ‘conserved core’ regions than any of the other genomes examined, although genomes from Shigella spp. contained nearly as many, which is not surprising given that Shigella spp. has long been known to be very similar to E. coli [44].
 Recent work using the analyses of whole genome sequence data of both Shigella spp. and E. coli showed Shigella spp. to form three separate monophyletic clades within the E. coli species [45], and that there was a mixing of traditional Shigella spp. within these clades.
-The analyses performed in this study to find E. coli specific regions treated Shigella spp. as distinct from E. coli; had they been considered as sub-groups within E. coli, the number of species-specific markers would likely have increased.
+The analyses that we performed in the current study to find E. coli specific regions treated Shigella spp. as distinct from E. coli; had we considered them as sub-groups within E. coli, the number of species-specific markers would likely have increased.